jp-paola/jp-paola/README.md

 ---

-## About
+## About Me

-I design interactive worlds where logic, aesthetics, and immersion coexist.

-My work focuses on:
-- Game systems and mechanics
-- 2D and 3D environments
-- Virtual Reality experiences
-- Combat logic and state machines
-- 3D modeling and asset creation
+I am a passionate and creative developer who builds interactive worlds with intention.

+I care about atmosphere, systems, and the emotional weight of digital spaces.
+My work blends structure and imagination — from combat mechanics and gameplay logic to immersive VR environments and 3D modeling.

+I bring:
+- Strong analytical thinking
+- Attention to detail
+- Curiosity for emerging technologies
+- Commitment to continuous growth

-I enjoy building spaces that feel alive, intentional, and expressive.
+I aim to create experiences that feel alive, thoughtful, and meaningful.

 ---